AGADA-BI/EDA-walmart-sales-analysis-with-SQL/README.md

 > 1. Build a database
 > 2. Create table and insert the data.
 > 3. Select columns with null values in them.
-There are no null values in our database as in creating the tables, we set **NOT NULL** for each field, hence null values are filtered out.
+There are no null values in our database as in creating the tables, I had to set **NOT NULL** for each field, hence null values are filtered out.

 2. **Feature Engineering:** This will help use generate some new columns from existing ones.